droosma/blog/content/post/generative-ai-hello-world/index.md

                                     }).ToList();
 ```

-Given the extracted text I get back from the Azure AI Document Intelligence, I just flatten the result into a list of lines, recording the page number and line number for each line.
-Next I create partitions of 100 lines, with a 5 line overlap to retain a little more context and meta data of the partition in the original source.
-As I described in my Partition step, this is not the way to go most of the time, but for demonstration purposes it got the answers I needed, but at a very high cost and slow process times.
+After extracting text with Azure AI Document Intelligence, I transformed the result into a list of lines, noting each line's page and line number.
+I then segmented these lines into partitions of 100, with a 5-line overlap to maintain context from the original source.
+While this approach may not always be the best, it proved sufficient for demonstration purposes, albeit with higher costs and slower processing times.

 ```csharp
 var embeddingTasks = partitions.Select(async partition =>